JamesEArnold/WBFS/docs/ROADMAP.md

     - Added proper shadow and spacing for improved visual hierarchy

 ### Phase 2.4: About Page Components
+- [x] Update About page layout and styling
+  - Location: `/app/about/page.tsx`
+  - Implementation: Migrated to new design while preserving content
+  - Key features:
+    - Hero section with yellow background and centered title
+    - Biography section with stylized image
+    - Career timeline with card-based layout
+    - Accomplishments and vision sections
+    - Personal note with signature
+  - Reference: Sheriff Central About.tsx
+  - Implementation Notes:
+    - Preserved all existing bio text content and career timeline
+    - Implemented the black/yellow color scheme consistently
+    - Used the rotated shadow effect for images matching Sheriff Central design
+    - Added mobile-responsive grid layout for timeline and accomplishments
+    - Organized content into clear, distinct sections for better user experience
+    - Maintained the "YOU!" styling with the skewed yellow background accent

 ### Phase 3.2: CSS Global Styles (Partial)
 - [x] Update global CSS with Sheriff Central styles